OliverReyesG/cinema/README.md

 The Cinemark logo seems to be broken.
 Please, make sure it renders.

-### 4. Add a unit testing for the `get_movies` function
+### 4. Add a unit testing for the `getMovies` function

-The function `get_movies` has no tests.
+The function `getMovies` has no tests.
 Add the corresponding unit tests.
-Create a file called `get-movies.test.js` under the folder `test/`.
+Create a file called `getMovies.test.js` under the folder `test/`.
 There, add the testing cases you consider necessary for this function.

 ### 5. Create a service to get a movie by id